Babycham was a highly successful pear cider drink that was established in Britain from the early 1950s.

 Showerings merged with Allied Breweries in 1968.
 Francis Showering was appointed chief executive of the wine and spirits division.

 Babycham was made with 25 percent apple cider by 1979.
+It had an alcohol content of 8.4 percent.

 Annual sales of Babycham had fallen to around one million bottles by 1993, and the deer mascot was retired.